sophieggee/madamesuperstar.com/static/content/blog/2024-02-24-the-volitility.md

 I am not exaggerating when I say surviving any single day in and out of those doors was a victory in and of itself.
 Between those unapologetic bell rings, almost anything could happen to your social life.
 Let alone the business that would take place in post-trading hours.

-Mornings on the bus in the crickety gray leather bench seat in the back, spent sliding and un-sliding my Samsung Touchscreen Keyboard Cell Phone anxiously anticipating any sort of an invitation regarding the impending weekend.
+Mornings on the bus in the rickety gray leather bench seat in the back, spent sliding and un-sliding my Samsung Touchscreen Keyboard Cell Phone anxiously anticipating any sort of an invitation regarding the impending weekend.

 The first time I was invited to hang out with new friends outside of school was the week before halloween.
 I was set to hang out at one friend’s house while a couple of other girls were at a house just down the street baking cookies and playing coolmathgames.
 The friend I was with suggested we join forces and got us invited to the other house rather casually, as they were all a part of the same friend group in elementary school.